Skip to main content

 Antibodies and autoantibodies are critical components of the immune system, but they have distinct roles and functions in the body’s defense against pathogens and its response to autoimmune diseases.

-Antibodies, also known as immunoglobulins, are proteins produced by specialized white blood cells called B cells.
+Antibodies, also known as immunoglobulins6, are proteins produced by specialized white blood cells called B cells.
 Their primary function is to recognize and neutralize foreign invaders, such as bacteria, viruses, and other harmful substances known as antigens.

 When an antigen enters the body, it triggers B cells to multiply and differentiate into plasma cells.
 These plasma cells secrete large quantities of antibodies circulating in the bloodstream and other body fluids.